-Information and instructions concerning registration are distributed by the Registrar's Office.
+Information and instructions concerning registration are distributed by the Office of the Registrar.
 For continuing students, Advance Registration for courses takes place in the preceding semester.
 A student who advance registers must pay tuition or make payment arrangements with the Business Office by a specified date.
 After Advance Registration, students must call their advisors for an advising appointment.

 Final Registration (for new students and continuing students who do not advance register) takes place immediately preceding the opening of classes each semester.
-Failure to comply with the procedures specified by the Registrar for registration, changes in course registrations (Drop/Add), or withdrawal from a course may result in denial of credit and a failing grade.
+Failure to comply with the procedures specified by the Office of the Registrar for registration, changes in course registrations (Drop/Add), or withdrawal from a course may result in denial of credit and a failing grade.